rohan843/cybersecurity-notes/README.md

 **Metrics** are key technical attributes, such as response time, availability, and failure rate, which are used to assess the performance of a software application.

-SIEM tools also provide relevent metrics to various stakeholders.
+SIEM dashboards also provide relevent metrics to various stakeholders.
+The metrics and data can be customized to present the most useful view to various stakeholders.